Scottish Fold at a glance

 Are Scottish Folds easy to train?

-Do Scottish Folds get along with other pets?
+Are Scottish Folds good with children and other pets?

 The Scottish Fold invites us to look beyond their distinctive ears and appreciate a nuanced, observant intelligence that thrives on routine and subtle connection.
 By understanding their unique cognitive profile, pet parents can truly unlock the quiet brilliance of these captivating felines.